Masterclass Notes: James Patterson – Part 4 – Drafting

 A picture of a hand drawing a line through a maze with text overlay that says, "Plotting"

-Lesson 4: Plot Story is about revealing character and causality (i.e., when one event leads to the next, which leads to the next and so on and so forth until the inevitable end).“Try to write every chapter as if it’s the first chapter of the book - try to write every chapter as if it’s …
+Lesson 4: Plot Story is about revealing character and causality (i.e., when one event leads to the next, which leads to the next and so on and so forth until the inevitable end).
+“Try to write every chapter as if it’s the first chapter of the book - try to write every chapter as if …

 Writing Method: Making a Mess by Me :)